almostengr/almostengrwebsite/website/docs/projects/ubuntu-automation.md

 <a href="https://ubuntu.com/" target="_blank">Ubuntu</a>
 systems.
 They have not been tested on other Linux-based operating systems.

+Project was started in 2018

 ## Technology

-* Technologies: Bash Scripts
+* Bash Scripts

-* Year Started: 2018
+## Other Information

 * <a href="https://github.com/almostengr/ubuntu-automation" target="_blank">Source Code</a>
 * <a href="https://www.youtube.com/playlist?list=PLaAJ0fv0d9WPLAng19RpS1Q3jjMoG6eno" target="_blank">Video Tutorials</a>